How to save money travelling by train in France

 Travelling by train is one of the best ways to see France, as well as being better for the planet than flying or driving.
-However, train tickets don't always come cheap - here is a current list of the railcards and offers that can cut the cost.
+However, train tickets don't always come cheap - here are the railcards and offers that can cut the cost.

 Railcards are the most common way to cut the cost of a ticket.
 In some cases, the card can even pay for itself in one journey.
 France’s rail operator SNCF has a range of cards available for everyone from impoverished students to regular business travellers with an expenses account to burn.